 How to answer IBM interview questions

 - Looking for advice on IBM's application forms or online assessments?
-Read our article on ' What to expect from IBM's graduate application process '
+Read our article ' What to expect from IBM's graduate application process '.

 IBM states that throughout the recruitment process it assesses candidates against the following eight core competencies: